silentorb/game-design/marloth/combat.md

     * Respawning threats (Left 4 Dead 2)
 * With Marloth's current direction, that cycle still exists but more rarely—It's not until the player returns home that the player can rest easy

+#### Crowd Control

+* Elimination helps keep threat quantity in check and minimize threat snowballing
+  * This is very circumstantial and depends on other aspects of the game design

 #### UX

 * Elimination has a very clear boolean visual and cognitive model: Threats are either active or disabled